tgirke/GEN242/content/en/assignments/Projects/project_data.md

     dependency = << "my_dependency" >>)
 ```

-Subsequently, one can rerun the corresponding step (here 3) as follows
+Subsequently, one can rerun the corresponding step (here 3) as follows:

 ```r
 runWF(sal, step=3)
 ```

+Note, any step in a workflow can only be run in isolation if its expected input exists (see `dependency`).

-### Adding steps
+### Adding steps to workflows

 New steps can be added to the Rmd file of a workflow by inserting new R Markdown code chunks starting and ending with the usual `appendStep<-` syntax and then creating new
 `SYSargsList` instance, containing the new step with `importWF`.
 To add steps to a pre-populated `SYSargsList` object one can use the `after` argument of the `appendStep<-` function.
 The following example would add a new step after the